friedel-lab/DEEP-DV-hubcreator/README.md

 1. Workflow

 How this all works:
-    1. Meta data gets scrapped from the scrappers ("internalScrapper.py", "geoScrapper.py" and "sraScrapper.py").
-The extracted meta data is saved by the scrappers in comma or tab separated files ("internalSeries.txt", "internalSamples.txt", "geoSeries.txt", "geoSamples.txt", "sraStudyData.txt" and "sraRunData.txt").
+    1. Metadata is scraped by the scrappers ("internalScrapper.py", "geoScrapper.py" and "sraScrapper.py").
+The extracted metadata is saved by the scrappers in comma or tab separated files ("internalSeries.txt", "internalSamples.txt", "geoSeries.txt", "geoSamples.txt", "sraStudyData.txt" and "sraRunData.txt").
     2. The python file "build_webpage.py" is then used to build the webpage(s).
-Therefore "build_webpage.py" reads in the CSV/TSV files containing the meta data and builds
+Therefore "build_webpage.py" reads in the CSV/TSV files containing the metadata and builds
     the content of the webpage(s).
     3. At last the resulting webpages can be zipped and shared.

     Info: The python files "updateGeo.py" and "updateSra.py" are highly recommended to use, since "geoScrapper.py" takes 4-5 hours of runtime and "sraScrapper.py" more than 10 hours.
     Also when re-running "geoScrapper.py" or "sraScrapper.py", it will  extract the exact same series and samples like before, apart of those, which are uploaded or updated on
-    "Gene expression omnibus" since the last invocation of "geoScrapper.py" or "sraScrapper.py" (so much of the work would unnecessarily be done twice).
+    "Gene expression omnibus" or the "Sequence read archive" since the last invocation of "geoScrapper.py" or "sraScrapper.py" (so much of the work would unnecessarily be done twice).
 To save time, use
-    "updateGeo.py" or "updateSra.py" and use the default time setting or a specified time setting (see down below) to simply update the already existing  meta data files
+    "updateGeo.py" or "updateSra.py" and use the default time setting or a specified time setting (see down below) to simply update the already existing metadata files
     (runtime ~ less than one minute for update of last week, runtime ~ 1 minute for update of last three months).
 There is no update file for "internalScrapper.py", since
     "internalScrapper.py" has a runtime of less than one minute.
 Just run all series again, to update.

+     Please note: Execute the geoScrapper BEFORE the sraScrapper and the updateGeo file BEFORE the updateSra file, respectively.

 2. Structure and directories

-All important files are in the directory "hiwi_project".
-This directory contains a few other sub-directories: "config_files", "python_classes", "result_files", "scrapper" and
-"webpage".
-In the following sections, I will introduce all directories, their files and their usage.
+This project contains the following directories: "config_files", "python_classes", "result_files", "scrapper" and "webpage".
+In the following sections, all directories, their files and their usage are introduced.

 2.1 Directory "config_files"